-Trade Secret Information
+Trade Secret Data and Information

-While on-site, the Professional Team members are expected to have access to trade secret data and information.
+While on-site or during a remote review, the Professional Team members are expected to have access to trade secret data and information.
 It is the responsibility of the modeling organization to identify to all Professional Team members what is a trade secret and is not to be made public.